tonyelhabr/tonyelhabr/README.md

 👋 Hi, I'm Tony.
-I'm a data scientist who writes R code on the job and as a hobby.
+I'm a data person who writes R code as a hobby.
+My specialty is applications of statistics in sports, mostly soccer.

 ## Projects